 - 4. Can I shorten the aerial?
 A. The aerial has to be exactly the length supplied for best performance and range.
 We don't recommend shortening it at all. - 5.
-I can trim my transmitter to get my Chariot moving forward in a straight line, but it always reverses in a curve; even when the batteries are fully charged.
-Can I correct this?
-A. This is a rare problem, but could be caused by one drill motor being more efficient than the other in one direction.
-One solution is to reduce the power of one motor by a small electrical resistance or a mechanical friction brake.
-A further way is to angle the wheels in the chassis.
-Failing all else use extra skill when reversing. - 6.
 My chariot keeps getting stranded with the drive wheels spinning when it crosses the join in two floor boards.